Ode to Ambivalence

 If Homer sung of Helen and of Troy,

-only love for measure and rhyme, like old age,
+only love of rhyme and measure, and old age,

 Poetry by Ngoc Nguyen The PoetBay support member heart!